lzabar/Phoetry/README.md

   |- Image_models
 ```

 ### 👨‍💻3.
-Developper and DataScientist's guide
+Developer and DataScientist's guide

 #### 3.1 Integration
 The integration of the project is based on the repository : [integration-repository](https://github.com/lzabar/Phoetry)

 A push to main leads to the creation of a new docker image.
-We suggest to use the dev branche for developpement.
+We suggest to use the dev branche for development.

 To push a new version of application you should use the command below (after commit) :
 ```